makersacademy/CV/README.md

 I am a passionate of learning.
 Apart of had spent 7 years full time at university studying music and theatre, I am untiringly studying new subjects that interest me, such as music orchestration, music counterpoint, piano playing, yoga, meditation and currently software development.

+#### Other Languages
+- Mother tongue Spanish
+- Fluent writing and speaking Italian

 ## <a name="makers_projects">Makers Academy Projects</a>
 | Project | Summary | Technologies | Further Info |